amperser/proselint/proselint/demo.md

 i wonder what tort-feasor means
 Get that off of me before I catch on fire!

+# Mixed metaphors
+Get ready: button your seatbelts.
+The cream rises to the crop.

 # Illogic and redundancy
 approximately about 5 atm machines atm machine